N5GEH/n5geh.platform/README.md

 sudo chmod +x n5geh.platform/scripts/installation_setup.sh sudo ./n5geh.platform/scripts/installation_setup.sh
 ```
-If the script ran successfully, continue with step 3.
+If the script ran successfully, reboot your system with

+    sudo reboot
+and continue with step 3 afterwards.

+**Note**: If you use the WSL setup the max map count will still be reset after a Windows reboot.
+So the workaround from the section above is still needed.

 1. Install docker and docker-compose from https://www.docker.com.
 Usually, the docker community edition is sufficient for our purposes.